newrelic/docs-website/src/data-dictionary/events/NrConsumption/IncidentEvents.md

   - NrMTDConsumption
 ---

-The number of Incident Intelligence events correlated by New Relic AI.
+The number of incident intelligence events.